norcalbiostat/prof_website/content/post/2020-06-07-rebuild2020/index.markdown

 projects: []
 ---

 The last time I updated this website was in 2017 [link to other post].
 I'm taking a full year sabbatical, and so I wanted to start by doing some updates to this site first.
 This post is a chronicle of my journey, mostly for my reference but also hopefully can help others.
-Technically I started tinkering about a week ago, but for the most part this post will be my 'real time' thoughts and experiments.
+Technically I started tinkering about a week ago, but for the most part this post will be my 'real time' thoughts and experiments. _Edit: This is also serving as a self-reference "how did I do that?"_

 ## List of tutorials that helped me
 * [Academic theme documentation](https://sourcethemes.com/academic/docs/get-started/)